schmaustech/hypershift-blog/README.md

 infrastructure-operator-76d4b9c58f-ghvds   1/1     Running   0          32m
 ~~~

-With our two operators installed we can move onto patching the provisioning configuration to watch all namespaces:
+With our two required operators installed we can move onto patching the provisioning configuration to watch all namespaces:

 ~~~bash
 $ oc patch provisioning provisioning-configuration --type merge -p '{"spec":{"watchAllNamespaces": true}}' provisioning.metal3.io/provisioning-configuration patched
 ~~~

-At this point we have all the pre-requisites configured for Hypershift to be deployed so now we can proceed with deploying Hypershift on the hub cluster.
+At this point we have completed all the pre-requisites configured for Hypershift to be deployed so now we can proceed with deploying Hypershift on the hub cluster.
+To make deployment of Hypershift and our cluster easier lets go ahead and assign some basic variables that we can reuse during the rest of the installation process.
+These variables include definitions like: namespace, cluster name, infrastructure environment, base domain, sshkey, pull-secret, machine CIDR, OCP release and arhitecture, Hypershift image location and kubeconfig of hub cluster.
+Hypershift currently has to be installed via this method because there is no operator in Operator hub to deploy Hypershift.

 ~~~bash
 NAMESPACE=kni21ns